-Swansea City is without doubt fast becoming one of the UK’s most talked about locations for eating out and having fun and catching up with friends.
+Swansea City is without a doubt fast becoming one of the UK’s most talked-about locations for eating out and having fun and catching up with friends.
 There are scores of restaurants offering cuisine from across the globe to suit most diets.
 As well as Welsh and British cuisine, you will find tasty treats including dishes from Europe, America, Thailand, India, China, Vietnam and Japan.
 There are also numerous vegetarian options and, of course, the established chains of restaurants found in most cities around the world.
 Swansea has a variety of restaurants meeting the needs of a range of cultures and diets.

-The Café Quarter, centred mainly around trendy Wind Street, has a vibrant evening scene with pubs, bars, nightclubs and a new £13 million state-of-the-art casino which along with the expected tables and roulette wheels, offers live floor shows and bands.
+The Café Quarter, centred mainly around trendy Wind Street, has a vibrant evening scene with pubs, bars, nightclubs, and a new £13 million state-of-the-art casino which along with the expected tables and roulette wheels, offers live floor shows and bands.